AlanGP/Uploads/README.md

 I ask that viewers respect the rights of authors whose work is stored here.

-I will annotate work that might require the originators permission but this site will only hold work that has been made publically available i.e. uTube vidos or other internet locations.
+I will annotate work that might require the originators permission but this site will only hold work that has been made publically available i.e. uTube videos or other internet locations.

+In that respect all should be good.